skip-mev/block-sdk/lanes/build-your-own/README.md

 * Implements a `MinValue` method that returns the minimum priority value that a transaction can have.

-The default implementation can be found in `block/base/mempool.go`.
+The default implementation can be found in `block/base/mempool.go` - see `DefaultTxPriority`.

 > Scenario
 What if we wanted to prioritize transactions by the amount they have staked on